 While there are other places on Vancouver Island to see old growth trees, the Carmanah Walbran Valley is home to the biggest and best collection of huge trees, including Douglas Fir, Red Cedar and Sikta Spruce.
 It’s a slow and bumpy ride out there, but a pristine rainforest awaits you.
-The rain soaked valley seems endless as you hike for hours through it, spotting another ‘big one’ after another.
-Eventually you’ll lose count and just soak it all in.
-The atmosphere is thick with mist, and the forest quiet with the only sounds being your own footsteps, dripping water and the occasional bird.
+The rain-soaked valley seems endless as you hike for hours through it, spotting another ‘big one’ after another.
+Eventually, you’ll lose count and just soak it all in.
+The atmosphere is thick with mist.
+The forest is almost silent with the only sounds being your own footsteps, dripping water and the occasional bird.

 Alone in the woods

 Some of these trees are many centuries old, but some of the youngest ones are also the tallest and widest (the wet environment here is favourable for quick growth).
 Well, when I say young, I mean maybe three hundred or four hundred years.
 At least as old as Canada anyway!
 At one time, most of BC looked similar to the Carmanah Valley, which makes the experience even more poignant.
 This is a truly special place, and most likely you’ll have it all to yourself like we did.
 It requires a bit of effort to reach, but if you’re willing to put in the time, Carmanah Walbran will deliver.